brand-identity-trademark.html

 WHY TRADEMARK SEARCH MATTERS BEFORE YOU LAUNCH

 The cost of finding out late is brutal.
-If you launch a name that infringes an existing mark in your category, you can be forced to rebrand under a cease-and-desist, lose your domain, lose social handles you just spent twelve months building, and potentially pay damages.
+If you launch a name that infringes an existing mark in your category, you can be forced to rebrand under a cease-and-desist, lose your domain, lose social handles you just spent twelve months building, and potentially pay damages on top.
 I have watched it happen to two startups in the past five years.
-Both rebranded inside ninety days and both said the same thing afterward: a thirty-minute search before commit would have saved them.
+Both rebranded inside ninety days and both said the same thing afterward — a thirty-minute search before commit would have saved them.

-A self-search clears about 80% of conflicts.
+A self-search clears about eighty percent of conflicts.
 A proper clearance search by an IP attorney before international filing surfaces nearly all of them.
-The combination is what you want.
+The combination is what you actually want before committing to a name across multiple jurisdictions.

 HOW TO DO A GLOBAL TRADEMARK SEARCH YOURSELF

-- USPTO TESS (United States) — tmsearch.uspto.gov.
-Search exact match plus phonetic variants.
-Filter by Nice classification class for your category — class 9 for software, class 25 for apparel, class 35 for advertising and business services, class 41 for education and entertainment, class 42 for SaaS and IT services.
+Start with USPTO TESS for the United States.
+Search exact match plus phonetic variants, filter by Nice classification class for your category — class 9 for software, class 25 for apparel, class 35 for advertising and business services, class 41 for education and entertainment, class 42 for SaaS and IT services.
 Look for live marks first, then dead marks (which signal a category that has churned).

-- National offices for key markets — IP India, Japan Patent Office (JPO), KIPRIS for South Korea, CNIPA for China, IP Australia.
-Cover the markets where you will sell or hire within the next two years.
-China especially matters for any physical product.
+UK IPO is separate from EU filings since Brexit, so check it independently.
+National offices for key markets follow — IP India, Japan Patent Office, KIPRIS for South Korea, CNIPA for China, IP Australia.
+Cover the markets where you will sell or hire within the next two years; China especially matters for any physical product because the bad-faith filing risk is higher there than anywhere else.

 TRADEMARK VS COPYRIGHT VS DESIGN RIGHTS

-These three protect different things and people confuse them constantly.
+These three protect different things and people confuse them constantly, sometimes in the middle of a filing process where the confusion costs real money.

-- Trademark — names, logos, slogans, and other source identifiers used in commerce.
+Trademark protects names, logos, slogans, and other source identifiers used in commerce.
 Anything that signals "this product comes from this company".
-Registration is jurisdictional.
-The protection expires unless renewed (typically every ten years).
+Registration is jurisdictional — a US trademark does not protect you in Germany — and the protection expires unless renewed, typically every ten years.

-- Copyright — original creative works.
-Automatic on creation in most jurisdictions.
-Covers blog posts, photos, code, music, illustration.
-Does not require registration in most countries to exist, but registration helps in litigation.
+Copyright protects original creative works automatically on creation in most jurisdictions.
+It covers blog posts, photos, code, music, and illustration.
+Most countries do not require registration for the protection to exist, but registration helps in litigation when you need to prove the priority date.

-- Design rights — the ornamental appearance of a product.
-The shape of a bottle, the unique layout of an interface, the silhouette of a piece of furniture.
-Called design patents in the United States.
+Design rights protect the ornamental appearance of a product — the shape of a bottle, the unique layout of an interface, the silhouette of a piece of furniture.
+These are called design patents in the United States and design rights elsewhere.
+A logo is typically registered as a trademark; the artwork inside the logo is also automatically protected by copyright; the product the logo appears on may have its own design rights.
+They stack rather than substitute.

 WHEN TO HIRE A TRADEMARK ATTORNEY

 Hire an attorney once you have shortlisted two or three candidate names and want to file.
-The self-search clears 80% of conflicts; the remaining 20% — phonetically similar marks, marks in adjacent classes, marks with overlapping distribution channels — needs a professional clearance opinion.
+The self-search clears the obvious eighty percent of conflicts; the remaining twenty percent — phonetically similar marks, marks in adjacent classes, marks with overlapping distribution channels — needs a professional clearance opinion that an automated search will miss.

-Filing through an attorney also matters when you file in multiple jurisdictions through the Madrid Protocol, where formal requirements and class definitions differ by country.
-Expect 800-2,500 USD per jurisdiction for filing plus search.
-A full international clearance and registration across the United States, European Union, United Kingdom, and three Asian markets typically runs 8,000-15,000 USD all-in.
+Filing through an attorney also matters when you file in multiple jurisdictions through the Madrid Protocol, where formal requirements and class definitions differ enough by country that filing errors are routine without local expertise.
+Expect eight hundred to two thousand five hundred US dollars per jurisdiction for filing plus search.
+A full international clearance and registration across the United States, European Union, United Kingdom, and three Asian markets typically runs eight thousand to fifteen thousand all in.

 HOW LONG A BRAND IDENTITY PROJECT TAKES

-- Three weeks — tight startup brand.
+Three weeks for a tight startup brand.
 One designer, fast decisions, single founder making the call.
 Logo, type, colour, basic guidelines.
+The output is workable but minimal — enough to launch, not enough to scale a marketing team off.

-- Six to ten weeks — typical small business engagement.
-Logo system, type system, colour system, applications across digital and print, guidelines document.
+Six to ten weeks for a typical small business engagement.
+Full logo system, type system, colour system, applications across digital and print, guidelines document.
+This is where most funded startups and small businesses sit.

 WHAT BRAND IDENTITY COSTS IN 2026

-- Studio engagement: 15,000-45,000 USD.
+Studio engagements run fifteen thousand to forty-five thousand.
 Full identity system, applications across digital and print, full guidelines document.
-Right for funded startups and small businesses.
+Right for funded startups and small businesses where the brand will carry serious sales pressure within twelve months.

-- Trademark: add 1,500-5,000 USD for proper international clearance and filing through an IP attorney.
-More if you are filing across many jurisdictions.
+Add one thousand five hundred to five thousand US dollars on top for proper international trademark clearance and filing through an IP attorney.
+More if you are filing across many jurisdictions through the Madrid Protocol.

 WHY I AM WRITING THIS GUIDE